EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

 Purpose
 -------

-The Knowledge principle defines that better surveillance data integration and interpretation needs efficient and continuous knowledge exchange and joined knowledge evolution between all OH parties.
+The Knowledge principle defines that better surveillance planning, data integration and interpretation needs efficient and continuous knowledge exchange and joined knowledge evolution between all OH parties.